 - 1. The Committee will be comprised of at least three directors, all of whom are independent (as such term is used in National Instrument 52-110 Audit Committees ("NI 52-110")). - 2.
-The Board will have the power to appoint the Committee Chair. - 3.
+At least one member of the Committee shall be a financial expert.
+Someone shall be considered a financial expert if they are or was a chief financial officer, chartered accountant, certified management accountant, fellow chartered accountant (FCA), fellow certified practicing accountant (FCPA), or partner of an accounting firm, or someone with an equivalent skillset in the determination of the Board. - 3.
+The Board will have the power to appoint the Committee Chair. - 4.
 All of the members of the Committee will be financially literate.
 The Board has adopted the definition for financial literacy used in NI 52-110.